v0112358/Ceph-Luminous-with-Bluestore/README.md

   vda: ios=786347/262229, merge=0/0, ticks=48274/17066, in_queue=70629, util=98.76%
   ```
   ## Issues:
-  OSD will crash if you enable jemalloc
+  OSD will crash if you enable jemalloc.
+Bug tracker at http://tracker.ceph.com/issues/20557